jdemuynke/jdemuynke.github.io/projects/deluxe.md

 </div>
 <br />

-In a joint project of research and development between Eurecat and Deluxe, a major studio from the audiovisual industry, we collaborate with a sound mixer awarded with several Goya awards along his career for designing the binaural plugin most suitable to the specific needs of the audiovisual industry.
+In a joint project of research and development between Eurecat and Deluxe, a major studio from the audiovisual industry, we collaborate with Marc Orts, a sound mixer awarded with several Goya awards along his career for designing the binaural plugin most suitable to the specific needs of the audiovisual industry.
+An interview of Marc Orts can be found [here](https://produccionaudiovisual.com/produccion-cine/entrevista-al-mezclador-de-sonido-marc-orts/).

 <br />
 Below an example of a movie scene whose soundtrack was partly mixed with the binaural plugin.
 Put your headphones on!!!